John Atkins (American football): Atlanta Falcons

 On June 17, 2021, Atkins signed with the Atlanta Falcons.
 He was waived on August 14.

 Tampa Bay Bandits

-On February 23, 2022, Atkins was drafted in the 2022 USFL Draft by the Tampa Bay Bandits.
+On February 23, 2022, Atkins was drafted in the 2022 USFL draft by the Tampa Bay Bandits.

 Memphis Showboats

 Atkins and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Atkins was named to the 2023 All USFL Team.
+He re-signed with the Showboats on December 6, 2023, and again on August 26, 2024.

+On April 11, 2025, Atkins was placed on injured reserve.